talha131/onCrashReboot/content/ict/Lifelong Learning/Role of social media and collaborative technologies in building communities for lifelong learners.md

 ---
-title:Role of social media and collaborative technologies in building communities for lifelong learners
+title: Role of social media and collaborative technologies in building communities for lifelong learners
 ---

 Social media and collaborative technologies play a crucial role in building communities of practice for lifelong learners.
 They connect learners, facilitate the sharing of knowledge and resources, support collaboration, encourage continuous engagement, and help create a supportive learning environment.